Which Color Diamonds are the Most Rare?

 7. Fancy Red Diamonds

-Rarity: Rarest of All
+Rarity: The Rarest of All

 Final Thoughts